Anita Lee

+Biography

 She attended Yaumati Catholic Primary School and Pentecostal School.

 In 1986, she was admitted to the Hong Kong Academy for Performing Arts.
 She later dropped out because she was recruited by TVB to become an actress.
-She starred in more than 40 television series and movies in Hong Kong and Taiwan.
+She starred in more than 100 television series and movies in Hong Kong and Taiwan.

 After she moved to Canada, she became a radio host and worked for CJVB for 15 years.
 During the Hong Kong anti-extradition bill protests, her radio programme was abruptly cancelled.
 It was speculated that she was dismissed because she had aired the song "Glory to Hong Kong".